ariebovenberg/whenever/README.md

 for typecheckers to catch mistakes.

 [**Pendulum**](https://pypi.org/project/pendulum/)
-came in the scene in 2016, promising better DST-handling, as well as improved performance.
+arrived on the scene in 2016, promising better DST-handling, as well as improved performance.
 However, it only fixes [*some* DST-related pitfalls](https://dev.arie.bovenberg.net/blog/python-datetime-pitfalls/#datetime-library-scorecard), and its performance has significantly [degraded over time](https://github.com/sdispater/pendulum/issues/818).